cudmore/homecage/docs/docs/troubleshooting.md

 ## Video recording

-Manually capture a single image
+Manually capture a single image using the built in `raspistill` command.
+This will take an image and save it to `test.jpg`.

 ```
 raspistill -o test.jpg